This information explains how to use sunscreen correctly.

 What is the difference between sunscreen products?

 Gels and sprays feel less greasy than lotions, but they may irritate sensitive skin.
 A water-resistant sunscreen stays on longer.
-However, it only will protect you in the water for 40 to 80 minutes (check the label), so make sure to reapply it often.
+However, it only will protect you in the water for 40 to 80 minutes, so make sure to reapply it often.
+Check the label to see how often you need to reapply.

 Look for a sunscreen with an SPF of at least 30 and broad-spectrum protection, rather than checking for specific ingredients.Back to top